 However, sometimes it is just an overall malaise.
 You like your job, your bosses, and your co-workers, but it just doesn’t seem quite enough.
 At times like these, you need to take a look at your reasons for working.

-If this doesn’t help, then you might need to revisit what else could be causing your dissatisfaction.
+If this doesn’t help, then you might need to revisit your resolutions to see what else could be causing your dissatisfaction.